 The demolition and new construction will be phased.
 The first construction phase is comprised of 72 units of affordable housing located on a vacant City-owned parcel adjacent to the Potrero Terrace which started construction in January 2017, and it was completed in January 2019.
 Of the 72 units, 53 were designated as public housing replacement units and have associated projectbased vouchers.
 With HUD approval of the Section 18 Demolition and Disposition, the first demolition commenced in 2019 and was completed in June 2020.
 Residents in the first demolition phase were either moved into the newly constructed building or were relocated to other on-site or off-site units.
 The second phase is currently under construction and includes an affordable housing development on Block B with 157 units.
 Of these units, 117 units will be set aside as replacement units for existing Potrero public housing residents, with 108 Project Based Section 8 rental subsidy and 9 rental assistance demonstration subsidy supported units restricted at 30% and 50% AMI.
 Another 38 lottery units will be for households earning 30% to 50% AMI.
-The development at Block B is anticipated to complete construction in April 2025.
+The development at Block B is anticipated to complete construction in June 2025.
 Phase 2 also includes additional buildings on Block A that will include market rate units, along with adjacent street and sidewalk infrastructure.
-Phase 3 predevelopment and rehabilitation of existing units to meet housing quality standards is being scoped.
+Predevelopment of demolition in advance of Phase III is in progress with demolition anticipated Fall 2025.
 Subsequent housing and infrastructure development will occur in phases.
 The total anticipated timeline for development is 10-12 years.